 Can the idea of developing a more sustainable approach to fashion start from our own wardrobe?
-Or, as I like to call it, our ‘personal shop’!
+Or, as Sara Ibrahim likes to call it, our “personal shop”.
 The truth is, our closets have so much to give in terms of choices and tools to help change our mindset as fashion consumers.
-Discover my top sustainable styling tips centred around learning what clothing empowers you, investing time and effort into the clothes you already own, and getting creative with fashion.
+Discover Sarah’s top more sustainable styling tips centred around learning what clothing empowers you, investing time and effort into the clothes you already own, and getting creative with fashion.

 We all start somewhere

 Following trends and thinking of them as an important part of “feeling and looking cool” is a pillar of the damaging fast fashion system.
 I still remember myself in my twenties, queuing at the opening of one of the most popular high street brands in my hometown in Italy.
 As a young fashion addict, I was so excited.
 The amazing trends I used to see in the magazines were finally accessible for my peers and me.
 Such a relief.